500k-agency/500k-agency.github.io/_posts/500k/2024-04-10-8-steps-to-start-a-successful-solo-agency.md

 **7. Be a voice in your community.**

-If you’ve found a big problem that needs to be solved by lots of people (the best ones will be a simple solution to a big to a big problem), teach it to other people.
-Your goal isn’t to horde a problem and solve it all by yourself, your goal is do solve it better, together with smart people.
+If you’ve found a big problem that needs to be solved by lots of people (the best are simple solutions to a big problem), teach it to other people.
+Your goal isn’t to horde a problem and solve it all by yourself, your goal is do solve it better, and together with smart people.

-**8. Find focus.**
+**8. Find focus and raise your price.**

 If everything goes well, you’ll be seen as a capable expert in your field.
-When you have a hard time turning away clients, raise your price and pick only the best clients for you to work with.
+When you get busy and need to turn away clients, raise your price and pick only the best clients for you to work with.
 You’ll be happier and get more free time back, and do great work at the same time.
 This is what we set out to find in the first place.